Health & Safety Training

 • Physical environment; or

-• Safe Sleep training [if permitted to care for children less than (1) year of age].
+• Safe sleep, if permitted to care for children less than one (1) year of age.

-To receive credit for on-going training, please complete the annual training cover sheet and submit it with all your documents.
+To receive credit for an-going training, please complete the annual training cover sheet and submit it with all your documents.
+Licensed and Registered providers submit documents to People Attentive to Children (PATCH).
+Exempt Center-Based providers and Exempt Home-Based providers submit documents to Learning to Grow (LTG).

-Mail the cover sheet and training certificates to:
+Mail the cover sheet and training certificate to:

 Learning to Grow